telerik/kendo-ui-core/docs/controls/barcodes/barcode/overview.md

 ---
 title: Overview
-page_title: Documentation Guide for Kendo UI Barcode widget
+page_title: Overview | Kendo UI Barcode Widget
-description: How to create and set a Barcode widget in Kendo UI DataViz.
+description: "Learn how to create and set a Kendo UI Barcode widget."
+slug: overview_kendoui_barcode_widget
 position: 1
 ---

 # Barcode Overview

-The Barcode widget is used to represent data in a machine-readable format.
-All graphics are rendered on the client using SVG with a fallback to VML for legacy browsers.
+The [Kendo UI Barcode widget](http://demos.telerik.com/kendo-ui/barcode/index) is used to represent data in a machine-readable format.
+All graphics are rendered on the client using Scalable Vector Graphics (SVG) with a fallback to Vector Markup Language (VML) for legacy browsers.

-## Basic setup
+## Getting Started

+### Create the Barcode

-### 1\.
-Create a simple HTML div (optionally set a height and width with CSS)
+Create the Kendo UI Barcode widget by using a simple HTML `div` and, optionally, set a height and width via CSS.

+###### Example

     <div id="barcode"></div>

+### Initialize the Barcode

-### 2\.
-Initialize the Kendo UI Barcode with default configuration.
-Default Encoding is "code39".
+Initialize the Barcode widget with its default configuration as demonstrated in the example below.
+Note that the default Encoding is `code39`.

+###### Example

     $(document).ready(function() {
         $("#barcode").kendoBarcode({